CodebyCyrus/CodebyCyrus/README.md

 ## Education:

+Dec 2012 – Feb 2015
- - Bachelor's degree in Web Design and Development University of Applied Science and Technology
+ - Bachelor's Degree in Computer Science | University of Applied Science and Technology, IR